appseconnect/docs/_posts/ProcessFlow Management/Packaging Process Flows/2020-08-18-processflow-package-sharing.md

 **Note:**
 - You can select multiple organisation for sharing.
-- You can share your created packages on your organisation for creating a COPY of the process flows for future use.
+- You can share your created packages on your organisation for creating a COPY of the processflows for future use.
 - As multiple organisation may have same name, therefore, you can provide multiple criteria's in the search box separated by providing **SPACE** between the two criteria.
 - Each search criteria will be taken as individual TAGS, and can be removed by the user if needed.